 Vitamin D is a part of the “Calcium-vitamin D-Parathyroid hormone” endocrine axis.
 It is crucial for calcium metabolism.
 Adequate calcium intake along with Vitamin D is necessary to maintain the peak bone mass achieved by an individual.

 Vitamin D adequacy during early age helps in reducing the risk of osteoporosis later in life.
-Vitamin D deficiency and low calcium intake are important risk factors for osteoporosis.
-Vitamin D deficiency causes low bone mass, muscle weakness and therefore increased risk of fracture.
+Deficiency of the vitamin and low calcium intake are important risk factors for osteoporosis.
+Deficiency can cause low bone mass, muscle weakness and therefore increased risk of fracture.
 Vitamin D deficiency and low calcium cause long standing secondary hyperparathyroidism leading to increased bone turnover causing osteoporotic fractures.

 Who’s at risk?